Azure/azure-sdk/docs/android/design.md

 | `NullPointerException`          | When a method argument is `null` and `null` is unexpected      |
 | `UnsupportedOperationException` | When an object doesn't support method invocation               |

-{% include requirement/MUST id="android-errors-documentation" %} document the errors that are produced by each method (with the exception of commonly thrown errors that are generally not documented in the target language).
+{% include requirement/MUSTNOT id="android-errors-no-new-types" %} create a new error type when a language-specific error type will suffice.

 {% include requirement/MUST id="android-errors-javadoc" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.

-{% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure core library for common failures related to sending requests to and receiving responses from the service.
+{% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure Core library for service request failures.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
-  - `ReadTimeoutException`: Thrown when the server didn't send any data in the allotted amount of time.
-  - `ConnectException`: Thrown by the pipeline if a connection to a service fails or is refused remotely.
-  - `HttpRequestException`: Thrown when the HTTP status code (4xx, 5xx) indicates the request was unable to be processed by the service.
-    - `ServerException`: Thrown when there's a server error with status code of 5XX.
+  - `HttpResponseException`: Thrown when an unsuccessful response is received with http status code (e.g. 3XX, 4XX, 5XX) from the service request.
-    - `TooManyRedirectsException`: Thrown when an HTTP request has reached the maximum number of redirect attempts.
-  - `HttpResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.
+    - `ClientAuthenticationException`: Thrown when there’s a failure to authenticate against the service.
-    - `DecodeException`: Thrown when there's an error during response deserialization.
+    - `DecodeException`: Thrown when there’s an error during response deserialization.
-    - `ClientAuthenticationException`: Thrown when there's an invalid client request with status code of 4XX.
     - `ResourceExistsException`: Thrown when an HTTP request tried to create an already existing resource.
     - `ResourceModifiedException`: Thrown for invalid resource modification with status code of 4XX, typically 412 Conflict.
     - `ResourceNotFoundException`: Thrown when a resource is not found, typically triggered by a 412 response (for PUT) or 404 (for GET/POST).

-{% include requirement/MAY id="android-errors-client-exception" %} provide a single exception type that inherits from `HttpResponseException` (or `AzureException` for non-HTTP services) to represent service-specific errors.
+    - `TooManyRedirectsException`: Thrown when an HTTP request has reached the maximum number of redirect attempts.
+- `ServiceResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.
+- `ServiceRequestException`: Thrown for an invalid response with custom error information.

 > TBD:
 > * Hook in to HockeyApp